 3. Brides and Widows

 Yohji Yamamoto’s spring 1999 collection is one of the greatest fashion moments.
 It was the simplicity of the collection that stayed with me.
 Weddings, tradition, androgyny, the black and the white.
 He said he wanted to appeal to youth and I guess one tradition that seems to stay with us is a white wedding dress and a black suit.
 Our most romantic memories are monochrome.

 If it wasn’t for Amal Clooney I’d be an aspiring reality television star, she’s really glamourised being a professional.
 In a world of Kylie Jenners, be an Amal Clooney.
 She had some important things to say and she said it with candour, but the only thing as crisp as her erudition was her black court dress.
 Here black was the colour of dignity, purpose and power.

 5. Yves Saint Laurent’s Le Smoking suit

-He invented the smoking suit and it came with an iconic image by the pervert photographer Helmut Lang.
+He invented the smoking suit and it came with an iconic image by the pervert photographer Helmut Newton.
 Two women stand in a street, one smokes in a tuxedo the other leans in a veil.
 It was without doubt one of the sexiest images in fashion history (people are still referencing this image).
 The only way to give the nude power is through contrast a lesson we learned well from Édouard Manet.